-For individual non-financial objectives, there is no minimum threshold for any cash incentive payout.
-The bonus payout can range from zero to a maximum of 100% of target.
-The Company believes that given the transitional state of the newspaper industry and the unpredictability of core advertising revenues, which directly affect EBITDA, it is important to link one-half of the bonus opportunity to individual non-financial objectives (with a maximum payout capped at the target amount) that the NEOs can directly influence, and which have a positive impact on the Company and increase retention.
+Individual objectives for all NEOs were comprised of performance metrics based on a point system allocated to each objective which included threshold, target and maximum performance and payout ranges for each objective of 50%, 100%, and 150%, respectively, with payments pro-rated for performance achievement between the three points.
+The Company believes that, given the transitional state of the newspaper industry and the unpredictability of core advertising revenues, which directly affect EBITDA and revenue, it is important to link one-half of the bonus opportunity to individual objectives that the NEOs can directly influence, and which have a positive qualitative and quantitative impact on the Company and increase retention.

-EBITDA Goals and Results for 2013.
-The table below shows the EBITDA goals for 2013 for each of the corresponding performance levels (threshold, target and maximum) and our actual EBITDA results for 2013.
-In order to give effect to the closing of the sale of The Press Enterprise in November 2013, the Consolidated EBITDA target level goals and actual results shown in the table below include The Press Enterprise's financial performance only through October 31, 2013.
-Actual results shown in the table below include adjustments for items that are excluded for purposes of bonus calculation, as management's ability to control or influence such items is limited.
-The adjustments include variances above or below the levels set in the 2013 financial plan approved by the Board of Directors for share-based compensation expense, newsprint pricing, pension expense, workers compensation expense and bonus expense, as well as self-insured medical expense above or below actuarial projections and other miscellaneous one-time items.
+Financial Performance Goals and Results for 2016.
+The table below shows the financial performance goals for 2016 for each of the corresponding performance levels (threshold, target and maximum) and our actual financial performance results for 2016.
+Actual EBITDA results shown in the table below include adjustments for items that are excluded for purposes of bonus calculation, as management's ability to control or influence such items is limited.
+The adjustments include variances above or below the levels set in the 2016 financial plan approved by the Board of Directors for share-based compensation expense, newsprint pricing, pension expense, workers' compensation expense, severance costs, and bonus expense, as well as self-insured medical expense above or below actuarial projections and other miscellaneous one-time items.